yendrrek/rosie/README.md

 ## General description

-The idea was to use the MVC pattern without a framework.
-When I look at it today, my approach seems rather unconventional...

-There are controllers, services and dependency containers which pass services to controllers.

 All requests are passed to *index.php*.

 Main components are located in *views* folder.
 Smaller parts which are included in the main components are located in *includes*.